-Net cash used in operating and investing activities was \$31.449 million, of which approximately \$19 million was spent on environmental review and permitting as PolyMet pays its own engineering and legal consultants and also reimburses the state of Minnesota for its internal staff costs and the cost of the EIS Contractor.
+Net cash used in operating and investing activities during the six months ended July 31, 2015 was \$16.108 million, of which approximately \$6 million was spent on environmental review and permitting as PolyMet pays its own engineering and legal consultants and also reimburses the state of Minnesota for its internal staff costs and the cost of the EIS Contractor.
 Other spending relates to maintaining existing infrastructure, engineering, and general corporate purposes.

-Goals and Outlook for fiscal 2016
+Goals and Outlook for Remainder of Fiscal 2016